Until the End of the World: Act 1

-Still after the bounty, Winter takes Claire with him to Moscow, where they meet up with Eugene, who Claire has asked to bring her more money.
-A local bounty hunter with a more advanced computer than Winter has helps them discover that Trevor is actually Sam Farber, who is wanted by the U.S. government for industrial espionage and has a significantly larger bounty on his head than Trevor McPhee does.
+Still after the bounty, Winter takes Claire with him to Moscow where they meet up with Eugene, whom Claire has asked to bring her more money.
+A local bounty hunter helps them discover that Trevor's real name is Sam Farber, he is wanted by the U.S. government for industrial espionage, and he has a significantly larger bounty on his head than Trevor McPhee does.
 Winter says he is quitting the job and going home, and Eugene buys a tracking computer to help Claire, who sees Burt again and learns that Sam is wanted for stealing a camera he had helped develop at a lab in Palo Alto.

 When Sam buys a ticket to Beijing on the Trans-Siberian Railway, the computer alerts Claire and she leaves Eugene while she thinks he is sleeping.
 Sam evades Claire, and she ends up traveling through China alone for months.
 She finally calls Eugene, who tells her to go to Tokyo and meets her there.
-They go to the capsule hotel where Sam is supposed to be staying, only to find a tied-up Winter and get shot at by various bounty hunters and international government agents who have been tipped off by the bounty hunter they consulted in Moscow.
-Claire is able to escape and happens upon Sam, who is rapidly losing his eyesight, at a pachinko parlor.
+They go to the capsule hotel where Sam is supposed to be staying, only to find a tied-up Winter and an ambush of bounty hunters and international government agents, tipped off by the bounty hunter from Moscow.
+Claire escapes and stumbles upon Sam, who is rapidly losing his eyesight, at a pachinko parlor.
 She buys them train tickets to a random mountain inn, where the kindly innkeepers provide herbs that heal Sam's eyes.
 Sam reveals to Claire that the prototype camera he stole was invented by his father, Henry, and is a device that, by recording brain impulses of the photographer for later transfer, takes pictures blind people can see.
 Though the recording process is hard on his eyes, he has been traveling around the world making recordings of places and people that are important to his mother, Edith, who is blind, so she can see them.

 The next stop on Sam's itinerary is San Francisco.
-He and Claire get robbed by a used car salesman shortly after arriving, so Claire calls Chico, one of the French bank robbers, for help, and he brings more money.
+He and Claire are robbed by a used car salesman shortly after arriving, so Claire calls Chico, one of the French bank robbers, for more money.
 Sam cannot get the camera to work when he is trying to make a recording of his sister and niece, so Claire takes over.
 The final recording done, Sam, Claire, and Chico board a small boat to Australia, where Sam's parents are.